Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Polish Festival Vancouver in 2023

 Polish Festival Vancouver is hosted by the non-profit Belweder North Shore Polish Association.
 One of the organization’s main goals is to promote Polish culture, language, tradition and knowledge of Polish contributions within Canada to all Canadians in order to foster a better understanding and spirit of multiculturalism.

-There are around ten thousand people on the North Shore with Polish heritage.
+There are around 10,000 people on the North Shore with Polish heritage.
 This means that while it’s not the biggest ethnic community in the region, it is a large one.
-Consequently, there is plenty of wonderful Polish culture to be found!
+Therefore, there’s plenty of wonderful Polish culture to be found!

 For the event’s official website visit belweder.org or see its Facebook Page.